MEMORIAL vs. REMEMBRANCE

 So it will be- someday (certainly long after I am no longer able to physically type up these pieces of mine for The Green Papers!)- when it comes to future (well in the future, mind you!) remembrances of 9/11: we of our own time simply cannot conceive of (and we certainly do not at all so willingly envision) a day when 'Sept.
 11th, 2001' will be but yet another date- albeit an important one- in a Chronology of History to be published in, say, 2101 (whatever the term "publishing" itself might mean come that year)... for, by 2101- so I dare to predict- much else will have happened that might yet make 9/11 the less glaring within History than it currently still is.

 Nearly four years ago now, I wrote a piece for this website in which I recounted my own remembrances of the assassination of President John Fitzgerald Kennedy: in it, I noted that [t]he scene, as I now think about it, at least appears vivid enough, seemingly playing in my own mind as if on film permanently stored in my own memory.
-It is, indeed, no less now than when I first wrote those words-- yet I cannot expect my own nieces and nephew, all only in the early to mid 20s in age as I type this, to look upon the events of Friday 22 November 1963 (during which none of them were even alive) in the same way *I* might... to them, the JFK Assassination is pretty much but cold type from, say, a high school American History textbook... likewise, my own mother (who still well remembers hearing the radio bulletins about Pearl Harbor while she was attending a friend's birthday party during the early afternoon of Sunday 7 December 1941) cannot really expect me to look upon- or even feel for- that "date that will live in infamy" in the same manner she will until the very day she herself dies.
+It is, indeed, no less now than when I first wrote those words-- yet I cannot expect my own nieces and nephew, all only in their early to mid 20s in age as I now type this, to look upon the events of Friday 22 November 1963 (during which none of them were even alive) in the same way *I* might... to them, the JFK Assassination is pretty much but cold type from, say, a high school American History textbook... likewise, my own mother (who still well remembers hearing the radio bulletins about Pearl Harbor while she was attending a friend's birthday party during the early afternoon of Sunday 7 December 1941) cannot really expect me to look upon- or even feel for- that "date that will live in infamy" in the same manner she herself will until the very day she dies.

-Again, 9/11 is- and will be- no different!
+Again: 9/11 is- and will be- no different!

 I happened to be driving up to what I originally thought would merely be a week's vacation in New England on the morning of Tuesday 11 September 2001 (as things turned out, I was- yet unknown to me at the time, of course- backing the car out of my own garage at just about the very moment the first plane struck the World Trade Center's North Tower).
 All the major events of that morning over the next few hours (the second plane hitting the South Tower; a third plane going into the Pentagon; first one of the World Trade Center Towers, and then the other, collapsing; a fourth plane- so obviously bound for Our Nation's Capital- instead crashing near Shanksville, Pennsylvania; President George W. Bush being shuttled between [secure] air bases in Air Force One until it was safe to return to the White House) came to my knowledge over a car radio as I headed, first, north and, then, east out of the very Metropolitan New York/New Jersey "Tri-State" Region which was (and still is) my home and was one of the two metropolitan areas most directly affected by these events...